Quantum Approximate Optimization Algorithm with Cat Qubits: QAOA with cat qubits

 Using the average gate-fidelities $\bar F$ that were numerically calculated for the cat qubits in \tabref{tab:avg-fidelity}, the corresponding relaxation rates for the standard qubits that results in the same average gate fidelity as for the cat qubits can be obtained.

-Likewise, we do quantum gate set tomography using the PTM formalism for the standard qubit device, and since neither the $R_X(\theta)$ nor the $R_{ZZ}(\Theta)$-gate are noise bias preserving in this case, we compute $R_\mathrm{noise}$ for 180 evenly spaced points of $\theta$ and $\Theta$ between $0$ and $\pi$ for each of the two gates respectively.
+Likewise, we do quantum gate set tomography using the PTM formalism for the standard qubit device, revealing a less structured error channel as compared as the cat qubit case.
+Since neither the $R_X(\theta)$ nor the $R_{ZZ}(\Theta)$-gate are noise bias preserving in this case, we compute $R_\mathrm{noise}$ for 180 evenly spaced points of $\theta$ and $\Theta$ between $0$ and $\pi$ for each of the two gates respectively.
 In \tabref{tab:fidelity} we report the average gate fidelity for the $R_{ZZ}(\Theta)$ and $R_X(\theta)$-gate using the Kraus operator formalism for both cat qubits and the standard qubits after setting the relaxation time $T_1$ found for the standard qubits.
-From \tabref{tab:fidelity} the average gate fidelities matches very well between the cat and standard qubits, with the $R_X(\theta)$-gate being $0.02\%$ higher for the standard qubits, which we attribute to the fact that Eq.~\eqref{eq:gate-fidelity} is only a first order approximation of the average gate fidelity.
+From \tabref{tab:fidelity} the average gate fidelities match very well between the cat and standard qubits, with the $R_X(\theta)$-gate being $0.02\%$ higher for the standard qubits, which we attribute to the fact that Eq.~\eqref{eq:gate-fidelity} is only a first-order approximation of the average gate fidelity.

-Using the Kraus-operator formalism, we are able to simulate QAOA with cat qubits and standard qubits for solving $30$ randomly generated $8$-qubit instances of MaxCut on Erdős--Rényi graphs with edge probability $p=0.5$.
-As a metric for comparison between the performance of cat qubits and standard qubits we look at the approximation-ratio, defined as
+Using the Kraus-operator formalism, we are able to simulate QAOA with cat qubits and standard qubits for solving $30$ randomly generated 6, 8 and 10-qubit instances of MaxCut on Erdős--Rényi graphs with edge probability $p=0.5$.
+As a metric for comparison between the performance of cat qubits and standard qubits, we look at the approximation ratio, defined as